Hayling Island Lifeboat Station

-Hayling Island Lifeboat Station is a Royal National Lifeboat Institution station located on Hayling Island close to the town of Mengham in the English county of Hampshire.
-The station is located on the eastern side of Hayling island at the entrance to Chichester Harbour where it joins the major shipping route of the Solent, and is opposite the village of West Wittering.
+Hayling Island Lifeboat Station is located on the eastern side of Hayling Island, Hampshire, opposite the village of West Wittering, at the entrance to Chichester Harbour, where it joins the major shipping route of the Solent.
 This major shipping route is busy at all times of the year and there are estimated to be 10,000 boats in the Chichester area alone.

-The Hayling Island station provides cover for the area 24 hours a day, all year, by means of two inshore rigid inflatable lifeboats placed on this station.
+A lifeboat was first stationed at Hayling Island by the Royal National Lifeboat Institution (RNLI) in 1865, operating until 1924.
+A rescue service was re-established by the Hayling Island Sea Rescue and Research Organisation (HISRrO) in 1971, jointly run with the RNLI from 1975.
+In 1978, management was transferred solely to the RNLI.